bdurand/consistent_random/README.md

 ## Introduction

 This Ruby gem allows you to generate consistent random values tied to a specific name within a defined scope.
 It ensures that random behavior remains consistent within a particular context, such as handling feature rollouts.

-For example, when enabling a new feature for a subset of requests, the gem ensures the behavior remains consistent across requests within a defined scope.
+For example, consider rolling out a new feature to a subset of requests, such as enabling the feature for 10% of requests.
+You want to randomize which requests get the new feature, but ensure that within each request, the feature is consistently enabled or disabled across all actions.
+This gem allows you to achieve that by tying random values to specific names and defining a scope.
+Within that scope, the same value will be consistently generated for each named variable.

 ## Usage